 The long handles are ideal for tricks since they give you a little bit of extra length to do crossing movements.

-There are three types of a joint between the handle and the rope:
+There are three types of joints:

 - Regular connection (the most common)